krishna050702/GCCP2022/Preparing for Your Associate Cloud Engineer Journey/Quiz.md

 ---
 ---
 ```
-You want to use the Cloud Shell to copy files to your Cloud Storage bucket.
+Q. You want to use the Cloud Shell to copy files to your Cloud Storage bucket.
 Which Cloud SDK command should you use?
 ```
 ```
 gsutil